Why are questions so powerful for engaging both our teams and customers?

 In my team engagement training, I teach that asking a question is an easy way to re-engage in thoughtful conversation if a conversation is getting contentious.
 This brings the person being asked back in the driver’s seat, back to a place where they feel they have control.

-Now, they have a choice as to how they want to answer the question.
+Now, they have a choice based on how they want to answer the question.

 It’s natural to get resistance if you’re telling someone how to do something or how to think.
-But, unfortunately, this is a big mistake people make in sales: they tell.
-Instead, when you ask (and ask the right questions, at that), you engage (rather than just talking “at” them) and allow people to make their own self-empowered decisions.
+And unfortunately, this is a big mistake people often make in sales: they tell.
+Instead, when you ask (and ask the right questions), you engage (rather than just talking “at” them) and allow people to make their own self-empowered choices.

 This not only feels better for everyone involved but will lead to more satisfied customers that rave about your product and see you as the hero for guiding them to it.

 If you’re training a new team member, speaking to a supervisor, or dealing with a customer, questions engage and let you know where they stand.
 This is why questions are such an integral part of the UpSolutions recipe section titled “The Power of Observation.”